Why should you incorporate your business?

 A corporation can offer anonymity to its owners.

 For example, if a business person wants to open an independent small business and does not want his/her identify to be public knowledge, the best choice is to incorporate.
 If the person opens as a sole proprietorship, the person will clearly be identified as the owner.
 Also, if the person is involved in a partnership, this usually becomes a matter of record.

 Are you ready to incorporate?

-Protecting businesses is our top priority here at the Law Offices of Steven A. Elia.
+Protecting businesses is our top priority here at the Elia Law Firm.
 And setting up corporations is just one way we do that.